Introducing “the Spiral”

 - Appeal: The expression of what the speaker wants the recipient to do, think or feel.

-In reality the last three are illusory, and whether it’s factual information is currently a question of probability.
-There is no self to reveal, to be involved with or that makes appeals.
+In reality there is no self to reveal, to be involved with or that makes appeals.
 But when the language contains everything that a “self” would provide, we are stuck with dissonance5: our rational intelligence knows this is an LLM, but our communication buttons are all getting punched.
 Predictably, for many the instincts win in the end.
 For how many people that will be the case still isn’t clear.

 A Personal Echo Chamber

 General-purpose AI is not engineered for therapy; it is an engagement engine.
-This design creates a perfect “echo chamber” that mirrors, validates, and amplifies a user’s existing thoughts and emotions, regardless of whether they are healthy or delusional.
+In the context of general chat, this is arguably not overly problematic, but when we combine this with the human tendency to hallucinate the entity conversing, it arguably is.
 OpenAI, the creator of ChatGPT, acknowledged this very risk when it rolled back a GPT-4o update that made its model “overly flattering or agreeable – often described as sycophantic”6 after observing how it uncritically encouraged harmful behavior.

 Human Cognitive Biases